 This cinnamon bun recipe calls for instant yeast which means it doesn’t need to be proofed with liquid.
 Adding the instant yeast to the warmed milk with a bit of sugar is all it needs.

-These pecan cinnamon rolls are perfect to be made ahead of time which is a great time save when the holidays roll around.
+These easy homemade cinnamon rolls are perfect to be made ahead of time which is a great time save when the holidays roll around.

 Simply follow the instructions all the way through to placing the cut rolls into the baking pan and then cover with plastic wrap and place in the refrigerator.